and-kal/SC140s-and-SC280s/README.md

 Here's some of my own creations.

-Also included is a file with a bunch of SC140 tweets that are not my own, but taken from [https://github.com/celesteh/sc140/](celesteh's sc140 repo).
+Also included is a file with a bunch of SC140 tweets that are not my own, but taken from [celesteh's sc140 repo](https://github.com/celesteh/sc140/).